 Then, came my nutritional consulting practice.
 Again, I was overweight when I first started looking for nutrition clients because I had just had my second baby.
 My area of focus at that time was weight loss for busy moms.
 Umm…needless to say it was a tough sell when it didn’t appear like I had it figured out for myself!

-I know you can probably relate to my experiences though — the fear of being judged or unvalued, and hence, the awkwardness of articulating what you actually do as a health coach or wellness entrepreneur.
+I know you can probably relate to my experiences — the fear of being judged or unvalued, and hence, the awkwardness of articulating what you actually do as a health coach or wellness entrepreneur.

 Everyone has a backstory though.
 Everyone.
 But, if you’re feeling an inability to uncover yours, and then articulate what you do (like I was), it isn’t necessarily a confidence problem – it may be more of a branding problem.

-Once I formulated my backstory, and start articulating what I really did as a health & wellness expert (very much as a result of that story) – my confidence emerged, and it all really started to take shape, including the look and feel of my personal brand.
+Once I formulated my backstory, and started articulating what I really did as a health & wellness expert (very much as a result of that story) – my confidence emerged, and it all really started to take shape, including the look and feel of my personal brand.